nokotamustang/OpenGL_and_Vulkan_3D/README.md

 ![Screenshots](./screenshots/vlk_blinn-phong.png)

-Note again that there is a difference to how this is set up to his tutorial:
+There are some differences to how this is set up, noted as follows:

 -   I preferred to place rendering, glfw, and vulkan classes inside a sub-directory called 'vulkan_glfw', as with the previous demo.